nashville-software-school/client-side-mastery/book-1-the-novice/chapters/TWOOPS_STRUCTURE_LAYOUT.md

 You are going to be building an application that uses the [Politwoops API](https://politwoops.eu/page/api).
 This API exposes every Tweet that gets deleted by a politician or ambassador from around the world.

-The learning goals of this project are the following.
+The learning goals of this project, by the end of the client side course, are the following.

 * Using `fetch` to retrieve external data
 * Event listeners